upsight/doctor/docs/types.rst

 * :attr:`~doctor.types.String.min_length` - The minimum length of the string.
 * :attr:`~doctor.types.SuperType.nullable` - Indicates if the value of this type is allowed to be None.
+* :attr:`~doctor.types.SuperType.param_name` - The name of the request parameter
+  that should map to your logic function annotated parameter.
+If not specified it expects the request parameter will be named the same as the logic function parameter name.
 * :attr:`~doctor.types.String.pattern` - A regex pattern the string should
   match anywhere whitin it.
 Uses `re.search`.
 * :attr:`~doctor.types.String.trim_whitespace` - If `True` the string will be